JaySpencerAnderson/GOFORTH/Dictionary.md

   - usage: (r1 -)
   - action: execute the next word if the top of stack is non-zero, jump to word after ELSE otherwise or jump to THEN if there is no ELSE
   - related: ELSE, THEN
++ "INTTO."
+  - usage (int - float)
+  - action: Take the integer value on the top of stack, convert it to floating point and place this value on the stack.
 + "LOOP"
   - usage: (-)
   - action: increment index variable in DO LOOP loop, jump to word after prior DO if the limit has not yet been reached